 This is a marketing communication.
-Please refer to the prospectus, supplement and KID/KIID for the Funds, which contain detailed information on their characteristics and objectives, before making any final investment decisions.
+Please refer to the prospectus, supplement and KID/KIID for the Funds (available on our website), which contain full information on the risks, before making any final investment decisions.

 The Funds are equity funds.
 Investors should be willing and able to assume the risks of equity investing.
 The value of an investment and the income from it can fall as well as rise as a result of market and currency movement, and you may not get back the amount originally invested.
-Further details on the risk factors are included in the Funds' documentation, available on our website.
+The Funds invest at least 80% in companies in the sustainable energy sector and can be volatile.